 Vitamin D – Vitamin D has been shown to increase the absorption of magnesium supplements.
 To get enough vitamin D, spend twenty minutes a day in the sun (not through a window) or take your daily cod liver oil.
 Vitamin D supplementation isn’t recommended—it can lead to kidney stones.

 Vitamin K2 – Found in natto, some cheeses like Brie and Gouda, and emu oil, vitamin K2 works with magnesium, calcium, and vitamin D to keep the body balanced.

 Potassium – Magnesium and potassium work in tandem to regulate electrolytes in the blood and cells.
-White potatoes with skin, avocados, lima beans and sweet potatoes are the highest sources of potassium.
+White potatoes with skin, avocados, lima beans, and sweet potatoes are the highest sources of potassium.

-In conclusion, really the best magnesium supplement is the one that you’ll use regularly!
+The best magnesium supplement is the one that you’ll use regularly!